Changissnz/goals/README.md

 are forged through the craft of
 monotonization.
 Some processes
 that manifest themselves differently
-but rests on the same sources
+but rest on the same sources
 can also be greatly and positively
 related to one another through
 explicit emphasis of the equality